 (b) In any action or proceeding to enforce or charge a violation of a provision of this subchapter, the court, in its discretion, may allow the prevailing party, other than the United States, a reasonable attorney’s fee as part of the costs.

 Need Help with a Discrimination Claim?
-Get a Free Claim Review
+Call an Attorney Today

 Employment discrimination comes in many forms, from the most egregious and blatant to less visible forms.
-If you believe you are a victim of employment discrimination in the workplace, why not speak with an employment lawyer to learn more?
-Your initial claim review is free and at no obligation.
+If you believe you're a victim of employment discrimination in the workplace, consider speaking with an employment law attorney to learn more about your potential claim.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.